quicwg/multipath/draft-ietf-quic-multipath.md

 carefully select the token to use, due to the inherent ambiguity associated with determining the exact address to which a token is bound.
 To alleviate such a token ambiguity issue, a server may issue a token that is capable of validating any of the previously validated addresses.
+Further guidance on token usage can be found in {{Section 8.1.3 of QUIC-TRANSPORT}}.

 ## Path State Management